 Minor Permit Submission Requirements

-In addition to the signed, completed permit application, the Applicant shall provide: one (1) set of full-size plans, stapled and rolled; plus, an electronic copy (pdf) provided on a flash drive.
+In addition to the signed, completed permit application, the Applicant shall provide: one (1) set of full-size plans, stapled, and rolled; plus, an electronic copy (pdf) provided on a flash drive.
 Additional copies may be requested by the City Engineer.

 A Stormwater Management Site Plan that may be prepared by drafting or hand sketching. depending on project size and complexity, at the discretion of the City Engineer, to include: